gamepace/Hunt-Match-Tracker/README.md

 > Is this tool safe?

 This tool should be safe.
 If you are unsure please read through the code or raise an issue [here](https://github.com/gamepace/Hunt-Match-Tracker/issues)!

+> Can I get banned for using this tool?

+We do not directly access the game process nor memory and should **not** trigger any EAC actions.
+However we have no official response by Crytek and therefore the use of this tool is **YOUR OWN RISK**!

 > What is Gamepace?